smeukinou/fitflux/README.md

   - Check that your InfluxDB instance is reachable.

 ## Credits
-Heavily inspired from https://github.com/arpanghosh8453/fitbit-grafana, but he use of the **slow** FitBit API is a deal breaker to me.
+Heavily inspired from https://github.com/arpanghosh8453/fitbit-grafana, but its use of the **slow** FitBit API is a deal breaker to me.